What Conditions Can Acupuncture Help With?

 Acupuncture for neck and upper back pain

-Acupuncture is most often discussed for pain management.
-At PhysioWorks, it may be considered for some cases of back pain, neck pain, shoulder pain, knee pain, sciatica, muscle tension, trigger point pain, and some headache presentations.
-The best fit depends on whether your symptoms are mainly muscular, joint-related, nerve-related, inflammatory, or referred from another structure.
+Acupuncture may be considered for selected cases of back pain, neck pain, sciatica, muscle pain, and some headache patterns.
+The best match depends on your pain driver, health history, and treatment goals.

 How does acupuncture work for pain relief?